LogikBlitz/BTGisterPost/README.md

+## For XCode 5. dev6 support
+The plugin works in XCode 5 dev.
+6. Just checkout the branch: xcode5-dev6 This branch is experimental!

 ## BTGisterPost for XCode 4.\*
 A small plug-in for Xcode 4.\* that allows for posting of Gist's directly from Xcode.
 It is purposely meant to be very small and not to intrusive.